onebrainlab/vrepsim/README.md

-# V-REPSim: V-REP Simulator Python Interface
+# V-REPSim: High-Level Python Interface to V-REP Simulator

 V-REPSim provides a high-level interface based on the V-REP remote API for controlling V-REP simulations from an external Python program.